mkm1997/react-native-gmailtype-textinput/README.md

 # React Native Gmailtype Textinput
 ### react-native-gmailtype-textinput
-A React Native Componenet that allows you to use latest Gmail Type Text Input Field in react-native app.It is compitible both with expo and react-native-init. it is a cross platform componenet so it can be used in both android as well as ios.
+A React Native component that allow you to use latest Gmail Type Text Input Field in react-native app.It is compitible both with expo and react-native-init. it is a cross platform componenet so it can be use in both android as well as ios.

 | GIF                                                                                                                 |                                                       Image                                                      | Image |